'The Economy Is Slipping': China's Slowdown Hits Former Boomtown

 This is China's blue-collar capital, home to an aspiring middle class and a landscape of factories at the heart of China's industrial sector; a heart whose beat is weakening.

-Overall, China has reported its slowest economic growth in nearly three decades, a historic slowdown amid lower domestic demand and a tense trade war with the United States.
+Overall, China has reported its slowest economic growth in nearly three decades, a historic slowdown amid weakened domestic demand and a tense trade war with the United States.

 For more than a decade, Chongqing's economy sped ahead with double-digit annual growth.
 But last year, the city's gross domestic product grew less than expected at 6% — its slowest pace since 1989, according to the South China Morning Post.
 Industrial output overall grew just 3%, a 30-year low, the site said, while production in the auto sector plunged more than 17%, compared with the previous year.